Small-Scale Real Estate Development and Construction Management

 I-Beam | Colorado selects properties and projects that contribute to the local community, support small businesses, and encourage economic growth and vitality through adaptive reuse and intentional placemaking.

 • 334 Coffman - Adaptive reuse of 800 sq feet brick warehouse into creative studio space.
+Under renovation.

 Greeley Sachs started I-Beam | Colorado in 2012 to manage commercial and residential construction projects.
 After working on projects such as a fire station (building codes wouldn’t allow a fire pole), a fitness center, custom homes and condos, and office projects (some in historic buildings and others in really boring office buildings), she decided to buy a building and become her own client.
 Since then, Greeley has grown her real estate portfolio with an eye toward redevelopment and revitalization in Longmont.
+I-Beam | Colorado won the 2026 Downtown Colorado, Inc. Excellence Award for redevelopment partnership in a large city.

 Timber began his career with I-Beam in 2020 at 10 weeks old.
 He is excellent at sniffing out potential investment properties and tearing through spreadsheets.
 When he's not working, he enjoys naps and hearing that he's a good boy.